AR10498/AR10498/README.md

 Clone in Notebooks with:
 1. From the start menu (or mac launcher) Open Anaconda Navigator (Python 3), then JupyterLab
-2. Start a new Notebook (Python 3) and cut/paste and run the following lines of code exactly as is:
+2. Start a new Notebook (Python 3) and cut/paste and run the following line of code exactly as is:
 ```python
 %pip install pygit2
 ```